daleksla/learning/Languages/Haskell/README.md

   * Stackage - collection of over 2000 packages guaranteeing compatibility with each other
   * Hoogle - resource search engine to find relevant packages

 As with other programming languages, features such as variables, functions, modules, exceptions, I/O, data type creation etc. are available.
-Note that loops are absent.
+Note that loops are absent (as loops encourage side effects and mutable states!).

 ***